RedSkiesIO/consensus-whitepaper/README.md

 ## Versioning

-Versioning will be controlled through pull requests and peer review for other authors
+Versioning will be controlled through pull requests and peer review from other authors before being accepted to master document.

 ## Authors